flumpson/RecursionApp/README.md

 # RecursionApp
-Practicing recursion and UI constraints in Objective-C. This was an app I made to practice for a round of job interviews at Apple.
+Practicing recursion and UI constraints in Objective-C. This was an app I made as practice for a round of interviews for summer internships.
 It computes permutations and combinations of sets, delineated by commas.